joaomrcsmartins/sfl-for-microservices-via-log-analysis/microservices-debugging-tool/README.md

    1. And inside start the application: ```python main.py```

 2. Or instead, simply execute: ```pipenv run python main.py```
-3. To stop message receiving press CTRL+C or use the same MQ channel and send a message (content is irrelevant) to the exchange **'channel-stop'** (two messages in total, one for the good logs channel, and another for the bad logs channel)
+3. (Optional step, if RabbitMQ is in use) To stop message receiving press CTRL+C or use the same MQ channel and send a message (content is irrelevant) to the exchange **'channel-stop'** (two messages in total, one for the good logs channel, and another for the bad logs channel)
 4. After that the processing and ranking is completed and the logs are stored in **/logs** and the rankings and other results are stored in **/results**

 ## Running the evaluator